Subscriptions

 Step 1: Contact your support teacher and request login information.

-Step 2: Navigate to Reading Eggs and select your desired subscription, then click the blue "Login" button in the top right corner.
+Step 2: Navigate to Reading Eggs, select your desired subscription, then select the blue "Login" button in the top-right corner.

 image.png